How To Travel Sustainably In Australia

 Support the economy of the place you’re visiting by shopping locally.
 Not only is this a great cost-cutting exercise, but shopping at the local markets or using naturally sourced toiletries and other eco-friendly products helps the environment in the region too.
 See this as an opportunity to try food and products that are made in the area, reducing the need for potentially planet damaging packaging and transport.

 Wherever you are in the world, including in Australia, recycle as much as possible – many Australian cities have recycling bins where you can separate waste sustainably.
 Cut down on plastic consumption by replacing plastic bags and bottles with bpa-free water bottles and carry your belongings in reusable bags.
-Small changes like these can make the world of difference and help care for the destinations you may be passing through.
-While it's important to enjoy yourself when on holiday, you should also remember that people live there all-year round, so it's important to care for the environment which supports a location.
+Small changes like these can make the world of difference and help you travel sustainably and care for the destinations you may be passing through.
+While it’s important to enjoy yourself when on holiday, you should also remember that people live there all-year round, so it’s important to care for the environment which supports a location.